Wisdom is found on the lips of the discerning, but a rod is for the back of one who has no sense~ Proverbs 10:13 NIV

 Some weren’t even rational.

 A few were downright laughable.
-As a result the thing happened that always happens when individuals cease to be sensible and get carried away with something.
+As a result the thing happened that always happens when individuals cease to be sensible and get carried away with something that is indefensible.
 For better or worse, the pendulum of popular opinion swung sharply in the opposite direction.

-Church attendance is no longer obligatory; truth-be-told very few Christians who identify as committed believers even attend weekly services.
+Church attendance is no longer obligatory; truth-be-told very few Christians who identify as committed believers even attend weekly services on a regular basis.
 Divorce for any and every reason is commonplace in the Church.
 Christians who choose NOT to attend even R-rated movies are sometimes considered a bit odd.
 In a few congregations, clothing is practically optional.
 And perhaps, weirdest of all, it it is not unheard of for edgy young preachers to drop an F-bomb from the pulpit to make a point.

 All the old rules have been replaced.

 There’s only one new these days: THOU SHALL NOT JUDGE.
 Admittedly this is rule came about as a result of mostly silly, sometimes heartless, legalistic nitpicking about topics that have for the most part, never had any real relevance to Christianity whatsoever.
 Only an idiot would yearn for a return to the bad old days of unhinged legalism.
 Legalism is a demonic brainchild, an ugly perversion of the Christian concept of holiness.
 Legalism takes our eyes off of Jesus, and places our focus on the outward behavior of others, rather than our own behavior, attitudes and internal spiritual development.
 Legalism breeds unhealthy spiritual self-confidence and can even become a substitute for genuine salvation.